vivaria/edisonrul.ing/docs/source/cards/q/question.md

 ### Card Rulings

-●Remember that you can't shuffle your GY or change the order of cards in your GY at any time.
+*   Remember that you can't shuffle your GY or change the order of cards in your GY at any time.
-●If a monster is named with Question that could not be Special Summoned, Question’s effect disappears and the monster is neither Special Summoned nor removed from play.
+*   If a monster is named with Question that could not be Special Summoned, Question’s effect disappears and the monster is neither Special Summoned nor removed from play.
 So the effect of Question disappears if the bottom monster is incorrectly named and is Helpoemer, Dark Ruler Ha Des, etc.
-●If you would Special Summon Tyrant Dragon from the GY using Question, you must Tribute 1 Dragon and if you can't you can't Special Summon Tyrant Dragon and the effect of Question disappears.
+*   If you would Special Summon Tyrant Dragon from the GY using Question, you must Tribute 1 Dragon and if you can't you can't Special Summon Tyrant Dragon and the effect of Question disappears.